ChaJaeHo/FabrikamFiber_VS2015_RTM/README.md

 related services to the United States.
 They are growing rapidly and have embraced the latest Microsoft technologies in order to scale their customer-facing web site.
-This will allow the end users to create/manage tickets and track technicians in a self-service way.
-There is also an on-premises ASP.NET MVC application for their customer service representatives to administer customer orders.
+This will allow the end users to create/manage tickets and track technicians in a self-service way.Â There is also an on-premises ASP.NET MVC application for their customer service representatives to administer customerÂ orders.

 ## Sample Narrative

 You are part of the Development Team, which consists of 3-9 developers.
-They have decided to use Visual Studio and its ALM tools to plan and track their work, manage their source code, run their builds, and test their websites.
+They have decided to use Visual Studio and its ALM tools to plan and track their work, manage their source code, run their builds, and test theirÂ websites.

 ## SQL Server LocalDB Support